If you lost everything, what would you need to do to rebuild your life?

 During the month of October, artists who are experiencing homelessness will display their work in an art show at The Paseo Plunge to coincide with a month-long supply drive for the Oklahoma Homeless Alliance.
-The exhibit is free and open to the public with an opening reception being held during Paseo’s first Friday art walk on October 6.
+The exhibit is free and open to the public with an opening reception being held during Paseo’s first Friday art walk.

 The featured artists participate in “Fresh stART,” a program of the Homeless Alliance and City Care designed to provide people experiencing homelessness in Oklahoma City with a supportive environment for creating art.